Accreditation of Early Learning and Care Services

 If the accreditation agency determines that a program is not actively participating in the accreditation process, the agency will close the program's file.
 The Alberta Children's Services' Accreditation Funding Program, will be notified that the program is no longer participating in the accreditation process.

-their accreditation application at any time.
+Programs can withdraw their accreditation application at any time.

 Proprietary Rights of Accreditation Materials